natebarksdale/natebarksdale.github.io/src/content/blog/2025-05-30-infinite-reflection.md

 > {gemma}
 >
 > {Q} Sure, I understand.
 I'm happy to assist.
 How may I help you today?
-Perhaps you'd like me to assist you with a specific task, such as:\n\n- Providing information on a particular topic\n- Generating creative content such as stories, poems, or scripts\n- Summarizing specific information\n- Translating sentences or passages\n- Providing factual answers to specific questions\n\nPlease let me know how I can assist you further.
+Perhaps you'd like me to assist you with a specific task, such as:
+>
+> - Providing information on a particular topic
+> - Generating creative content such as stories, poems, or scripts
+> - Summarizing specific information
+> - Translating sentences or passages
+> - Providing factual answers to specific questions
+>
+> Please let me know how I can assist you further.
 >
 > {A} I'm happy to assist you in any way I can.
 Tell me, what can I do for you today?